trevorwslee/ESP32CamSnapper/README.md

 Build, upload the sketch and try it out!

-If of interested to you, use a Serial monitor (set baud-rate to 115200) to observe when things are happening
+If it interests you, you may use a Serial monitor (set to baud-rate 115200) to observe when things are happening

 ```
 Initialize offline snap storage ...